 For this class, the interpretation of the code will be as follows: Unless specifically stated otherwise, all assignments are to be done on your own.
 You may discuss general concepts, and get help in tracking down a persistent bug, but should not copy work, download code from the web or other sources, or work together with other students on problems or programs unless specifically stated otherwise.
 If you use sources other than the textbook or lecture notes, list them in a homework Cover page.
+You must write up your assignments in your own words.
+Copying is strictly forbidden.
 By turning in an assignment or exam, you are implicitly assumed to be committing to the honor code.
 If you are unsure of whether a type of cooperation is appropriate, check with the instructor or TA first.
 That is, you should err on the side of assuming cooperation is not allowed.
-If, in the opinion of the instructor, any homework shows evidence of copying, the student(s) will receive at minimum a zero on the assignment and could escalate to expulsion from the university.
+If, in the opinion of the instructor, any homework shows evidence of copying, the student(s) will receive at minimum a zero on the assignment and be placed on honor council probation.
+The penalty could escalate to expulsion from the university.